 Breathe a sigh of relief because there are many delicious dessert recipes available to us on a ketogenic diet, and many are very simple to prepare.
 We just have to make some minor adjustments to the traditional dessert ingredients often used, to ensure that the recipe is keto-friendly—no biggie.

 Fortunately, almost all dessert recipes can translate to a low-carb, high-fat version.
 Plus, the baked goods and confections made with keto-friendly ingredients will still be delicious, without posing a threat to ketosis or our weight-loss efforts.

 The truth is that there's no need to feel deprived of sweet treats on keto.
 Whether it's a creamy keto cheesecake, or a delicious and decadent maple pecan chaffle: there are many options to satisfy your sweet tooth and widdle your waistline.

-We have many dessert recipes live on our site for you to try yourself and enjoy!
+We have many dessert recipes for you to try yourself and enjoy!
 Also, we'll share some ingredient swaps to keep your dessert macros in an ideal range, below.

 There are so many ways to approach making keto desserts, but there are a few requisites and hallmarks you'll notice with all low-carb, high-fat desserts.
 You'll want to omit all refined sugars and stay away from grain-based (corn, rice, wheat) flours.

 Swapping out refined sugars for sweeteners like stevia, monk fruit, erythritol or xylitol and replacing grain-based flours with almond or coconut flour is your best bet.

 Besides, the mentioned alternative ingredients are game-changers because they provide excellent results while keeping the carbs super-low.

 More on the anatomy of an ideal keto dessert, a delectable treat that's rich in fat and minimal in carbs, below.